VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Methodology

 \subsection{Modular place representation for temporal codes}

 The brain encodes scene memory with place cells into sparse circuitry using engrams, individual circuits of neurons that activate in response to external cues for recall \cite{10.3389/fnbeh.2020.632019}.
-To mimic the concept of an engram, we used modules of individually trained networks to learn subsets of traversal datasets since the brain does not encode place recognition in a singular network.
+To mimic the concept of an engram we train multiple expert networks, which provides several advantages: 1) Smaller networks train faster and are more accurate, 2) the heterogeneity of initial network seeds is uniformly random, thus a query image $q$ trained in network $N_i$ is unlikely to activate output neurons with a high enough amplitude in other networks to generate a false positive match, and 3) similar to previous work \cite{hussaini2022ensembles}, modularizing improves system scalability to learn more places.

-By training multiple individual networks we gain several advantages: 1) Smaller networks train faster and are more accurate, 2) since the probability of connections, firing thresholds, and firing rates across $L_I \rightarrow L_F$ is uniformly random, a query image $q$ trained in network $N_i$ is unlikely to activate output neurons with a high enough amplitude in other networks to generate a false positive match, and 3) similar to what has been shown in previous work \cite{hussaini2022ensembles}, modularizing greatly improves the scalability of the system to learn more places for VPR.
+Choosing the number of expert modules to employ depends on the dataset and number of places being encoded.
+Accuracy is influenced by $T$ and learning rate annealment therefore too few or too many places will affect the systems learning capability.

 To that end, we employ a system that can simultaneously train non-overlapping subsets of images into separate networks $N_i$ and then test query images $q$ across all networks at once \cite{hussaini2022ensembles}.
 Formally the union of all networks $U$ is described as: